For the 2019/20 academic year we’ve introduced a new and much improved version of YorSearch.

-However, you can use OR (must be in upper-case letters) between terms to make your search broader and to find results which include any of the mentioned terms.
+However, you can use OR (this must be in upper case letters) between terms to make your search broader and to find results which include any of the mentioned terms.

 This is particularly useful where there are obvious synonyms that might be used instead of just one word.

 There are cases where you retrieve lots of results on a particular theme that is irrelevant to your research and you'd like to weed these out.

 Using the operator NOT (again, this must be in upper case letters) in your search can be helpful here.